lbryio/lbry.com/content/news/163-lbry-development-community-update-Feb-2018.md

 ### App Redesign
 The LBRY App redesign continues to make great progress you can follow along on [GitHub](https://github.com/lbryio/lbry-app/issues/848) for the latest status and updates.
 The latest focus has been on refactoring the inner workings of the Publish page into a more optimized version using the React framework.
 We also have a community member, @btzr, who is helping out in migrating the dark theme into the new design.

 Want to explore a web based prototype of the new LBRY app design?
-Head over to [https://design.lbry.io](https://design.lbry.io) to get a preview of what’s to come. *Please note: some of the design features like notifications and commenting are still experimental and most likely will not roll out with the first iteration of the re-design as they require additional support from the protocol to work properly.*
+Head over to [https://design.lbry.io](https://design.lbry.io) to get a preview of what’s to come.
+This page works best on a Desktop but may display correctly in landscape mode on mobile. *Please note: some of the design features like notifications and commenting are still experimental and most likely will not roll out with the first iteration of the re-design as they require additional support from the protocol to work properly.*

 ![App redesign early preview](https://spee.ch/1/app-redesign-preview.jpeg)